How much does it cost to put a dog or cat to sleep in the UK?

 Median £79 across 6 real prices

-Toothache and dental injuries rarely wait for a convenient time, and knowing the cost in advance takes one worry off your plate.
+Toothache and dental injuries never pick a convenient moment, so knowing the cost before you pick up the phone takes one worry off your plate.

 Median £70 across 6 real prices